binaryrecursion/memory-management-simulator/README.md

 * No protection bits: R/W/X permissions are not simulated.
 * Abstracted CPU behavior: we model translation flow, not full instruction execution or traps.
 * Simplified replacement: LRU for pages, FIFO for cache (no dirty‑bit/disk writes).
-* Symbolic timing: cache and memory delays are illustrative, not hardware‑accurate.
-* Omitted hardware features: no TLB, interrupts, concurrency, or real disk I/O.

 ## Note
 * output/ is created automatically when tests run